MadcowD/ell/README.md

 - [ ] Fix weird rehashing issue of the main prompt whenever subprompt changes?
 Or just make commits more of a background deal.
 - [ ] Trace not writing on first invoc.
 - [ ] Rewrite lexical closures
+- [ ] Serialize lkstrs in the jkson dumps in pyhton the same way as the db serializers them for the frontend (__lstr vs SerialziedLstr) <- these are pydantic models and so we can reuse them

 ## Tests
 - [ ] Add tests for the all the core fn'ality.